tenebrousedge/shell_guide/shell_guide.md

 ## Redirection

+### Pipes

 This guy is called a pipe: `|`.
 It lets you chain commands together in very powerful ways.
 Its invention was actually a major milestone in computing (to be fair, 1973 was a far simpler time).
 We will get more into how you will use this in the [Unix Utilities](#unix-utilities) section, but here's a quick example that I use all the time:
 ```shell
 $ du -h ~ | sort -hr | head -n 20
 ```
 The first part of the command (`du -h ~`) lists all of the files in the home directory and their size in a human-readable format (megabytes and gigabytes, rather than just bytes), then passes that to `sort`, which does what it says on the tin, and then passes the sorted list to `head`, which gives the top twenty results.
 More succinctly, the command gives the top twenty largest files or directories.
 Pretty neat, huh?

+### I/O Redirection

 Each program that executes in the shell has an input stream, an output stream, and an error output stream, referred to as standard input (`stdin`), standard output (`stdout`), and standard error (`stderr`).
 There are cases where you care about this, which will be covered later.
 However, there are some interesting things you can do with file I/O redirection.